justinbreese/databricks-gems/README.md

 # [deployMws.sh](../master/deployMws.sh)
 Currently a WIP: Deploying a new multiple workspaces (MWS) installation.
 This script creates the necessary AWS and Databricks resources.
+Only works on non-BYOVPC and non-CMK configurations - this will get fixed in the next few days, though.

 ## Prerequisites
 * You have the AWS CLI setup on your laptop; with a role that has full EC2, S3, and IAM perms